kinetiknz/pyweek/README.txt

 Dale, Elizabeth, and Marcel drew and painted the graphics.
 Marcel and Matthew wrote the code.

-To run the game on Windows, double click on ``tet.exe'' in the current directory.
-To run the game on any other platform, execute ``tet.py'' in the current directory.
+To run the game run ``tet.py'' in the current directory.